 Box4Kids is an initiative of the Barrie Wells Trust charity that arranges for ill children to experience a day out at sporting and entertainment venues across the UK.
 Private hospitality boxes at Jockey Club Racecourses will be offered to Box4Kids for bringing ill children, along with their parents for a VIP day out at the races.

 Be part of the day.
-Tickets are on sale from £5 for a limited time only.
+Tickets are on sale from £16.
 Click here to purchase.

 To find out more about NAFAS visit: www.nafas.org.uk